-1. Aims Error!
-Bookmark not defined.
+1. Aims & Vision 2

-2. Legislation and statutory guidance Error!
-Bookmark not defined.
+2. Legislation and statutory guidance

-3. Definitions Error!
-Bookmark not defined.
+3. Definitions

-4. Roles and responsibilities
+4. Roles and responsibilities 3

 5. Considering the reinstatement of a pupil

-6. Independent review
+6. Independent review 8

 7. School registers

-8. Returning from a suspension 9
+8. Returning from a suspension 10

 9. Monitoring arrangements

-10. Links with other policies
+10. Links with other policies 11

-Appendix 1: independent review panel training Error!
-Bookmark not defined.
+Appendix 1: Independent review panel training